MileHacker Logo

 Language & Translation

 Turkish is the official language.
-English is common in tourist zones, but local phrases are appreciated.
+English is common in tourist zones, though local phrases are appreciated.

 Useful Tools & Phrases